 Understanding Secondary Pollutants: Formation, Impacts, and Control

 Air pollution is a significant environmental concern, impacting human health and the planet's ecosystems.
-While primary pollutants are directly emitted into the atmosphere, secondary pollutants are formed through chemical reactions involving primary pollutants and other atmospheric components.
 Understanding these secondary pollutants is crucial for developing effective air quality management strategies.
-This article delves into the formation, types, impacts, and control measures related to secondary pollutants, providing a comprehensive overview for readers of all backgrounds.
+That's why while primary pollutants are directly emitted into the atmosphere, secondary pollutants are formed through chemical reactions involving primary pollutants and other atmospheric components.
+This article gets into the formation, types, impacts, and control measures related to secondary pollutants, providing a comprehensive overview for readers of all backgrounds.

 What are Secondary Pollutants?